MaxBoehler/pyThesisAnnouncement/README.md

 *(Note: All images must be ```.png``` or ```.jpeg``` files.)*

 If you just want to see what the program will do, then just run ```python3 createAnnouncement.py```.
-Example images and text already exists.
+Example images and text already exist.